0xA3/haxe-examples/haxetink/tink_core/future/future.md

 }
 ```

-Merges the two results should give this result.
-But doesn't work in tink_core 2.0.2
+Merges the two results.
+Note: Futures are lazy by default in tink_core 2.0.
+That means it only tries to fetch the result if there is a handle function call.

 ```bash
 src/Main.hx:11: Hello World!